 Bullying Due to Misaligned Teeth & Braces

-Having bad teeth can affect anyone’s self-esteem, including those of adults.
+Having bad teeth can affect anyone’s self-esteem.
 But the psychological impact is far worse on children with noticeable dental issues like crooked teeth.

 Despite their tender age, many kids experience constant bullying because of their “abnormal” facial appearance.
 If your child has misaligned teeth, you’ll want to do everything possible to protect them from bullies at school or in the neighborhood.